ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## In Progress

-- **A Pattern Language: Towns, Buildings, Construction** by Christopher Alexander, Murray Silverstein, and Sara Ishikawa

-- **High Output Management** by Andrew Grove

-- **Bad Religion: How We Became a Nation of Heretics** by Ross Douthat

 ## 2017

+- **The Millionaire Next Door: The Surprising Secrets of America's Wealthy** by  Thomas J. Stanley and William D. Danko. <span class="primary-color">★</span>

+  *The Millionaire Next Door* first came to my attention by recommendation from a co-worker this summer.
+I've been following personal finance communities online for a while now, so many of the ideas and insights were familiar to me.
+The key takeaway from this book is to separate *wealth* from *income*.
+When people aspire to be rich, they are aspiring for wealth.
+The lessons and strategies in this book are best seen early in your career, and I'm glad to have seen them now.
+The real test, though, is how well I live out these lessons once I leave university in the next couple of years.

+- **Bad Religion: How We Became a Nation of Heretics** by Ross Douthat <span class="primary-color">★</span>

+  Previously, I read and enjoyed one of Ross Douthat's other books, *Privilege: Harvard and the Education of the Ruling Class*.
+I don't agree with all of Douthat's politics or opinions, but I believe it's important to consider as many differing viewpoints as possible.
+His thoughtful writing and well-argued positions have made me really think about my beliefs and the reasons why I hold them.
+In *Bad Religion*, Douthat does a fine job of presenting his views with sufficient context and argument for all, including myself, to understand.
+I can't say that I thought much about the decaying moral fabric of American Christianity before reading *Bad Religion*, but Douthat makes a strong argument for its importance.
+Again, it really is Douthat's background, politics, and worldview that I find most valuable because they force me to question my own beliefs.

 - **Privilege: The Making of an Adolescent Elite at St. Paul's School** by Shamus Rahman Khan <span class="primary-color">★</span>

-  I went to high school at The Lawrenceville School, an east coast boarding school similar to St. Paul's.
+  I went to The Lawrenceville School, an east coast boarding school similar to St. Paul's.
 And this line from Shamus Rahman Khan rings true to me:

   > And, most important, while students were repeatedly told that we were among the best of the best, why was it that so many of the best came from among the rich?